NASA-PDS/registry/docs/source/developer/integration-testing.rst

 Overview
 ========

-The PDS Registry uses Postman collections for automated integration testing.
+The PDS Registry uses Docker Compose and Postman for automated integration testing.
 These tests verify that the full technology stack (OpenSearch, Registry API, data loading) works correctly and meets specific requirements.

 **Tests run automatically:**